bank8426/calendly-clone-next/README.md

 ## <a name="features">Features</a>

-- Sign up/sign in with Google Account
+- Sign up/sign in with a Google Account
 - Google Calendar Integration
-- Timezone Support when create availability schedule and booking event
+- Timezone Support when creating an availability schedule and booking an event
 - Create/Edit/Delete Event
 - Shareable Profile and Event Link
 - Responsive Design